doanhtu07/vscode-vim-settings/README.md

 ### Visual mode

-- `<leader>p` = Paste and continue with the same text instead of default vim behavior for pasting
 - `<` = Decrease indentation and keep visual mode
 - `>` = Increase indentation and keep visual mode